soakyaudio/soakyaudio.github.io/posts/2023-01-03-multiplatform-audiounit.md

 ![Choose macOS audio unit extension template](/img/2023-01-03-multiplatform-audiounit/03-add-extension.png) *Choose __macOS__, __Audio Unit Extension__ and press __Next__.*

-While it is also possible to start from an iOS extension template, it takes slightly more effort to fix up the UI part on macOS targets (aka copying the missing files from the macOS template).
-That obviously only matters if your audio unit has its own user interface.
+> While it is also possible to start from an iOS extension template, it takes slightly more effort to fix up the UI part on macOS targets (aka copying the missing files from the macOS template).
+That obviously only matters if your audio unit comes with its own user interface.

 In the next dialog, you will need to set the metadata for the audio unit.
 Xcode will generate a different template based on the audio unit type and whether a UI should be included.
 It is best to examine the [various options](https://developer.apple.com/documentation/avfaudio/audio_engine/audio_units/creating_an_audio_unit_extension) and select the most suitable one, as adjusting the templates later and understanding the internals of AUv3 can be quite time-consuming.